DPO-Group/DPO_Shopify/README.md

 This is the DPO Group method for Shopify.
 Please feel free to contact the [DPO Group support team](https://www.dpogroup.com/africa/support/) should you require any assistance.

 ## Installation
-Please navigate to the [releases page](https://github.com/DPO-Group/DPO_Shopify/releases), download the latest release (v1.0.14) and unzip.
+Please navigate to the [releases page](https://github.com/DPO-Group/DPO_Shopify/releases), download the latest release (v1.0.14).
 You will then be able to follow the integration guide PDF.

 ## About DPO